Go to content

 • Logotype variants

 We decided to work in Sketch and share and discuss drafts using Zeplin.
-Kuno did the majority of the graphic design, while I mainly reviewed it and gave pointers.
+Kuno did the majority of the graphic design, while I reviewed it and gave pointers.
 I loved our lengthy discussions that covered everything from overall look and feel to tiny details.

-Choosing a diverse icon library
+Choosing an icon library to save time

 Lots of mostly blue icons aligned in several columns in Figma.